grugq/urxvt-ctx/README.md

 The format for the `table.txt` is currently:

-/regular expression/  "title for menu"  exec|send|menu cmd line args %s
+regular expression  "title for menu"  exec|send|menu cmd line args %s

+/regular expression/ - (Not enclosed in `/`) either the word `MATCHALL` or a regular expression.
+If it is a regular expression then the option will only appear if the regex matches the selection.

 * `exec` - execute a program, e.g. `firefox -url %s`
 * `send` - send text to the terminal input, e.g. `nmap -sS -n -v %s`
 * `menu` - construct a sub-menu for the popup w/ the content from somewhere

 This is ... aspirational.
-Nothing works yet.
+Little works yet.